 - 1/3 cup frozen peas

-- 2 tablespoons grated Parmesan cheese
+- 2 tablespoons grated Parmesan cheese, plus more for garnish

 - Continue to add broth 1/2 cup at a time, stirring gently as the rice continues to cook and absorb liquid.

-After 15-20 minutes, most of the broth should be absorbed and the rice should taste tender and chewy but slightly firm to the bite.
+- After 15-20 minutes, most of the broth should be absorbed and the rice should taste tender and chewy but slightly firm to the bite.
 There will still be a good amount of sauce in the pan with the rice; risotto isn't fluffy and dry like a pilaf, but retains a slightly soupy texture.

 - Before you add your last ladleful of broth, stir in the peas—they'll thaw quickly and absorb some of the broth without becoming overcooked and wrinkly.